nickjj/runninginproduction.com/_posts/interviews/2019-10-13-1-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 comes with 1 CPU core, 1 GB of memory, a 25 GB SSD and 1 TB of transfer.
 It also comes with free email based support.

+In terms of outgoing bandwidth, I average about 60 GB per month with a decent amount of images being served.
+As part of the $5 / month server you get up to 1 TB of outgoing bandwidth per month before you need to pay extra.
+If you go beyond 1 TB it will be 2 cents per 1 GB.

 The server currently runs Ubuntu 18.04 but I've used Debian in the past.
 I tend to switch between both distros depending on the release cycle and what package versions are available.